 WLT Application Guidelines

-Before considering applying for support from World Land Trust (WLT), please read the WLT’s frequently asked questions (FAQs) for local conservation partners on our website and the following Application Guidelines.
-If you feel your organisation and project may be a good fit for World Land Trust funding, please submit a project proposal by completing the form linked below via WLT’s online portal.
+Before considering applying for support from World Land Trust (WLT), please read the following Guidelines and carefully assess if your project and organisation meet the criteria.
+If you feel they may be a good fit for World Land Trust funding, please submit a Project Concept Note by completing the form linked below via WLT’s online portal.

 WLT generally supports projects that conserve threatened areas of high biodiversity value through the creation or expansion of protected reserves, restoration of degraded habitats, and conservation focused management of these areas.
 WLT prioritises countries with high biodiversity levels but which have the fewest resources.

 WLT funding aims to create long-term and sustainable support for on-the-ground conservation activities, including land acquisition, protected area creation, reserve protection and ecosystem restoration.